-d.
+b.
 Delays in funding

-Since the strategy is a national initiative, resource constraints are highly anticipated and this means that there will be need to increase the resource mobilization base for this programme to be a success.
-All challenges associated with limited resources, delayed disbursements and loss in the value of local currency need to be dealt with prior to the rolling out of the strategy.
-The
+Resource constraints are anticipated and there will be need to increase the Commission's resource mobilization base.
+Limited resources, delayed disbursements and loss in the value of the local currency are likely to impact on the program.